build2-packaging/glbinding/README.md

 </h1>

 <p align="center">
-    glbinding is a cross-platform C++ binding for the OpenGL API, generated using the gl.xml specification.
+    <a href="https://glbinding.org/">glbinding</a> is a cross-platform C++ binding for the OpenGL API, generated using the gl.xml specification.
 </p>

 <p align="center">